WesleyAC/deeplinks/docs/readme.md

 [![browser support: 94%](https://img.shields.io/badge/browser%20support-94%25-informational)](/docs/browser_support.md) <!-- as of: dec 2021 -->
 [![license: MIT](https://img.shields.io/badge/license-MIT-informational)](/license)

-`deeplinks.js` is a script that allows people to easily link directly to any text selection on your website.
-[Here's](https://notebook.wesleyac.com/what-hypertext-could-be/#1.GHfGDDIwx:21.GHfGDDIwx:62) an example of what one of these links looks like.
-It's intended mostly for blogs and other such websites, although it is relatively agnostic to the environment it's running in.
+`deeplinks.js` allows people to easily link directly to any text selection on your website.
+[Here's](https://notebook.wesleyac.com/what-hypertext-could-be/#1GHfGDDIwx:21:63) an example of what one of these links looks like.
+It's intended mostly for blogs and other such websites, but it's relatively agnostic to the environment it's running in.

-Users can select text on the site as the normally would, and when they do, the [fragment identifier](https://en.wikipedia.org/wiki/URI_fragment) (the thing that comes after the `#` in the URL) changes.
-If they want to share the text they have selected, they simply copy the URL, including the fragment identifier.
-When someone else visits that URL, the same bit of text will be selected and scrolled into view.
+People can select text on the site as the normally would, and when they do, the [fragment identifier](https://en.wikipedia.org/wiki/URI_fragment) (the thing that comes after the `#` in the URL) changes.
+If they want to share the text they have selected, they simply copy the URL and send it to someone.
+When that person visits the URL, the same text that was originally selected will be selected and scrolled into view.

-That description makes it sound a little complicated, but it's actually pretty simple and intuitive once you start playing with it — go check it out!
+This description might make it sound a little complicated, but it's actually pretty simple and intuitive once you play with it — go check it out!
 If you're interested in knowing the details of how it works under the hood, check out [`docs/design/`](/docs/design).

 ## Goals